tracygardner/tracygardner/README.md

 - 🧪 I’ve experimented with [Scratch as a progressive web app](https://github.com/tracygardner/scratchpwa) and built a [Scratch project analyser](https://scratch-analysis.tracygardner.repl.co/)
 - 🌱 I’m currently learning about progressive web apps (websites that can download to your phone or computer and run offline) and thinking about how technologies like ChatGPT will change the way we teach coding.
 - 👩🏿‍💻 I worked as Head of Technology at [Code First Girls](https://codefirstgirls.com/) and I'm passionate about getting more women and other under-estimated groups into tech careers - it's awesome and tech needs you!
-- ✨ I worked for the Raspberry Pi Foundation for several years and wrote many [projects](https://projects.raspberrypi.org/en/paths) for Code Club and CoderDojo and led the creation of our [321 Make! methodogology and pedagogy](https://projects.raspberrypi.org/en/projects/321-make-mentor-guide).
+- ✨ I worked for the Raspberry Pi Foundation for several years and wrote many [projects](https://projects.raspberrypi.org/en/paths) for Code Club and CoderDojo and led the creation of the [321 Make! methodology and pedagogy](https://projects.raspberrypi.org/en/projects/321-make-mentor-guide).
 - 📑 I was the lead author for [What do We Know about Computing Education for K-12 in Non-formal Settings?
 A Systematic Literature Review of Recent Research](https://dl.acm.org/doi/fullHtml/10.1145/3501385.3543960) which was accepted at ICER 2022.
 - 🐛 I wrote [micro:bit in Wonderland](https://Leanpub.com/microbitinwonderland/)
 - 💡 I initiated and collaborated on [picozero](https://github.com/RaspberryPiFoundation/picozero) A beginner library for the Raspberry Pi Pico microcontroller.